Carly Jackson: Buffalo Beauts (2020–2022)

 In April 2020, Jackson was selected third overall by the Buffalo Beauts in the National Women's Hockey League (NWHL) draft.
-A few days later, they signed their first professional contract with the team for the 2020–21 season.
-Jackson made 43 saves in their NWHL debut, a 2–1 shootout loss to the Connecticut Whale.
-After two seasons in Buffalo, Jackson joined the Toronto Six for the 2022–23 season.
-They would serve as the backup to Elaine Chuli as the Six went on to win the Isobel Cup.
+The announcement was made via video message by Hockey Hall of Famer Pat LaFontaine, the third overall pick in the 1983 NHL entry draft.
+A few days after the draft, they signed their first professional contract with the team for the 2020–21 season.
+Jackson became the highest NWHL draft pick in University of Maine women's ice hockey history.